Goal Handicap Betting: A Guide for Bettors

 Examples of Goal Handicap Betting

-Alternatively, if you bet on Burnley with a +1.5 handicap, your bet will win if Burnley wins the match, if the match ends in a draw, or even if Burnley loses by only one goal.
+On the other hand, if you wager on Burnley with a +1.5 handicap, your bet will pay out if Burnley wins, the match ends in a draw, or they lose by only one goal.

 You may also like...